 Annoying Cartoon Sound Effects are often used.
 If the movie is animated, I’m willing to give it a pass.

-Look, I understand Cindy in the book, didn’t recognize The Grinch as Santa, but in the film, she’s aware of what he looks like.
-Ron Howard accidentally made Cindy act like Lois Lane for not recognizing Clark Kent who’s obviously Superman.
+Look, I understand Cindy in the book didn’t recognize The Grinch as Santa, but in the film, she’s aware of what he looks like.
+Ron Howard accidentally made Cindy act like Lois Lane on not recognizing Clark Kent who’s obviously Superman.
 As Mr. Potato Head from Toy Story once said, “Did you take stupid pills this morning?”

 The Final Verdict: B-

 In my opinion, The Grinch has some moments that are good, and a few that are cringeworthy.
 I was gonna give my Final Verdict a C, if it weren’t for all the pros I’ve listed.
 A solid B- will do.
-If you have a family, I recommend this movie for a family gathering to spend time with your kids, nephews, nieces, or grandkids.
-The Grinch is the closest thing as the most faithful film adaptation based on a Dr. Seuss book.
+If you have a family, I recommend this movie for a gathering to spend time with your kids, nephews, nieces, or grandkids.